CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 ## Attendance

-COVID-19 NOTE: Attendance applies to both in-person and remote learners.
-We would like the class to be together, even virtually, during class time.
+COVID-19 NOTE: Attendance applies as much as possible to virtual learners.
+We would like the class to be together (virtually) during class time.
 The goal is to ask questions, have discussions, and learn together.